INF800/RestFramework/Guide.md

 **vii.
 What you need to display**

-In app's view, Request API and get json back
+In app's view, Request an API and get json back

 *senddata/views.py*:
 ```